-What is a subscriber?A subscriber is somebody who can read the secrets and other private content that you can pepper throughout your world.
-You can read about secrets and how to make them by clicking here.
-You can have several groups with subscribers, meaning that you can give different secrets to different groups of subscribers.
-The higher your Guild rank, the more subscribers you can have.
-If you are a Guild member you can also make your world private, but you can make articles viewable by your subscribers.
+What is a subscriber?A subscriber is someone who can read the secrets and other private content in your world.
+When your world is private, only subscribers can see the homepage and all the content that is assigned to them.
+You can have as many groups of subscribers as you want, which means you can give different secrets to different groups of subscribers.
+The higher your guild rank, the more subscribers you can have.
+To give someone editing permissions on your world us the co-author system.

 - Edit: it will take you to a page to edit the group's settings (title, description and position).